Crowdsourced Testing Guide with Best Crowd Testing Companies

 How to Avoid Failures in Crowdsource testing

-• Develop standardized forms
+• Develop standardized forms.

 • FAQs should be self-explanatory to avoid the flood of questions email.

-Crowd Sourcing as a Career Option:
+Crowd Sourcing as a Career Option

 • Money should not be the only factor.
 Testers should be passionate enough regarding their work to prove their worthiness for the work.

-• Revisit your skills learned in past as well as learn new skills to increase the number of chances to become a crowd tester.
+• Revisit your skills learned in the past as well as learn new skills to increase the number of chances to become a crowd tester.

 Conclusion